mako-taco/dipstick/README.md

 **Type Safe.**

 Dipstick works with the type system, instead of around it.
-Use the same Module types you declared to generate code in your integration tests to provide mocks for specific Modules.
+Use the same Container types you declared to generate code in your integration tests to provide mocks for specific Containers.
 Don't worry about a DI framework spreading `any` throughout your codebase -- the types that come out of Dipstick are exactly as strong as you author them to be.

 ## Installation